 if you want to go fast, go alone. if you want to go far, go together. -African Proverb

 Let’s start off talking about Islam in foreign lands as I realize that’s a hard topic now – with many sides to it.
 There is this saying (quoted above) from an untraceable author on the power of unity.
 When people come together with a common cause, they constructively add up to become an indestructible political and cultural force that will stand the test of time.
 The kind of unity you see among Muslim communities where everybody has strongly shared beliefs is different from the local communities where people of Christian and other faiths or no faiths at all coexist with individualistic attitudes.
-In individualistic societies, people unite under the common cause of progressing their society as one, setting aside their personal indifferences because their paradigm calls for all individuals of society to be freely entitled to their own beliefs and opinions under the room of law – secularly practicing whatever they wish to practice.
+In individualistic societies, people unite under the common cause of progressing their society as one, setting aside their personal indifferences because their paradigm calls for all individuals of society to be freely entitled to their own beliefs and opinions under the room of law – secularily practicing whatever they wish to practice.
 In collectivistic societies however, everybody is everybody else.
 An individual of such society is made to stay in agreement with what others of their society see fit toward the greater interests of their society – in simpler terms, they don’t have a fucking mind of their own.
+They exhibit similar patterns of thought, moral conscience that manifest in their ensuing actions.
 This leads to a clash of cultures when collectivistic cultures try to be part of individualistic countries.
-But it doesn’t end there, as with Islam, you bring a clash of civilizations.
+But it doesn’t end there, as with Islam, you are dealing with a bigger clash of civilizations.

 This is part II to my previous post on subjectivism in science.
 The last part for those of you wanting to catch up, explored the mechanisms by which subjectivism creeps into scientific literature and also ways to alleviate it.
 Part II will explore subjectivity in observation or more generally, observation bias – from a practical and metaphysical standpoint.